GerritCodeReview/plugins_code-owners/resources/Documentation/setup-guide.md

 configured an initial code owner configuration must be added before enabling the code owners functionality as otherwise changes can become unsubmittable (they require code-owner approvals, but noone can provide nor override them).

+**NOTE:** Instead of defining root code owners in all branches, you may also define default code owners in the `refs/meta/config` branch, that then apply to all branches (also see [config guide](config-guide.html#codeOwners)).

 ### <a id="disableFindOwnersPlugin">11.
 Disable/uninstall the find-owners plugin